bobluppes/barhive/README.md

 php artisan serve
 ```

+## Support
+For any support with Barhive, you can open an issue on the issue tracker or reach out to me on my github email!

+## Roadmap
+* Receipt system
+* Payment gateway

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Preferably, pull requests are related to features in the roadmap above or issues in the issue tracker.
+If a feature on the roadmap has a project board associated, it is added behind the feature in parentheses.
+See these pages for more information about the planned feature.

 Please make sure to update tests as appropriate.